 Example of Discovered Evidence

 A Texarkana Court of Appeals case, In Re: the Marriage of Binnaabah Ford and Joe C. Ford is a prime example of post-divorce asset discovery.
 In this case, a wife discovered undisclosed assets two months after her divorce was finalized.
 After she discovered the assets, the wife filed a new lawsuit seeking reformation of the marital estate and division of the undisclosed assets.
 The husband testified that the undisclosed funds were used on “community expenses” during the divorce, including financial support for the wife.
 Here is where the wife’s case fell apart – she could not show the existence of the undisclosed funds at the time of divorce.
 On that basis, the trial court denied decided in favor of the husband.

 As you can see, it is critical to produce sufficient evidence to support the existence of the hidden assets during the divorce.
 Ways to accomplish this would include tracing the funds to a bank account that existed at the time of divorce.
 You can also analyze the divorce decree entered by the Judge to see if there is a provision concerning general division of assets.
 In many divorce cases, it is common for a court to use broad language for the award of bank accounts, retirement accounts, and so forth.
 In addition, you should examine the discovery that was completed during the divorce including whether a request for production of all documents pertaining to assets and liabilities.
 This is important because if you failed to exhaust all available discovery options, it could create a waiver of a post-divorce suit for undisclosed assets.

 Contact an Experienced Houston Divorce Lawyer

 You need experienced and detailed legal counsel to make sure that a thorough examination of your spouse’s assets and liabilities.
-The Houston divorce attorneys at Conner & Lindamood, P.C. are here to help you.
+The Houston divorce lawyers at Lindamood & Robinson, P.C. are here to help you.
 To learn more about our legal services, contact our office today.